ydb-platform/ydb-ansible/README.md

 1. Copy the `group_vars/all.example` file into `group_vars/all`, and customize it according to your environment.
 1. Copy the `files/secret.example` file to `files/secret`, and customize the desired initial administrative password, leaving the username `root` unchanged.
 Ansible Vault can be configured to protect this sensitive file (TODO document actions).
 1. Deploy the static nodes and initialize the cluster by running the `run-install-static.sh` script.
 Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
 1. Create at least one database [according to the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#create-db).
 Multiple databases may run on the single cluster, each requiring the YDB dynamic node services to handle the requests.
 To create the database using the Ansible playbook, use the `run-create-database.sh` script.
-Use the `ydb_dbname` and `ydb_default_groups` variables to configure the desired database name and the initial number of storage groups in the new database.
+Use the `ydb_dbname` and `ydb_database_groups` variables to configure the desired database name and the initial number of storage groups in the new database.
 1. Deploy the dynamic nodes running the `run-install-dynamic.sh` script.
 Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
 1. Repeat steps 10-11 as necessary to create more databases, or step 11 to deploy more YDB dynamic nodes.